bruno-lang/alma/README.md

 		{'a' 'b' 'c'} {'a'-'z'} {U+0041-U+005A}

-Of course literals used in set definition must be single code-point literals.
+Of course literals used in set definitions must be single code-point literals.
-Sets can also exclude characters using `!` _NOT_ in front of a character or character-range.
+Sets can also exclude characters using `!` _NOT_ in front of a character or character-range in from `<low>-<high>`.

 		{!'?'} {!'0'-'9'}